-The Parties shall cooperate in the field of education and training to intensify cooperation and dialogue, including dialogue on policy issues, The Parties shall cooperate to promote lifelong learning, encourage cooperation and transparency at all levels of education and training, with a special focus on higher education.
+The Parties shall cooperate in the field of education and training to intensify cooperation and dialogue, including dialogue on policy issues.
+The Parties shall cooperate to promote lifelong learning, encourage cooperation and transparency at all levels of education and training, with a special focus on higher education.

 Article 359